 after Jean-Baptiste Greuze

 1725 - 1805

 This rare print has particular value to the Gallery: it is closely connected with the Gallery's Greuze drawing 'The well-beloved mother' c.1770 which was presented by James Fairfax in 1999.
 This drawing is the model for the engraving.
 We know from archival documents that in 1772 Greuze signed an agreement with the engraver Massard to produce the print, although it was not published until 1775.
 Greuze insisted that the engraver not 'interpret' his drawing but copy it precisely and to size.
 This explains why the engraving and the drawing look nearly identical.
 As required by Massard's agreement, surviving impressions of the print bear on the verso the signatures of both the engaver and the painter.

-Alison P. Coudert, A cultural history of childhood and family in the age of enlightenment, 2010, 162, 163 (illus.). fig.8.3
+Alison P. Coudert, A cultural history of childhood and family in the age of enlightenment, 'Faith and religion', pg.147-164, 2010, 162, 163 (illus.). fig.8.3

 Masters of emotion, Mornington, 2007, 49. cat.no.
 20

-Art Gallery of New South Wales annual report 2003 [for the year ended 30 June 2003], 'Year in review' pg.14-35, Sydney, 2003, 18, 19 (illus.).
+Art Gallery of New South Wales annual report 2003 [for the year ended 30 June 2003], 'Year in review', pg.14-35, Sydney, 2003, 18, 19 (illus.).

-The James Fairfax collection of old master paintings, drawings and prints, Domain, 2003, 93 (illus.). under cat.no.
+The James Fairfax collection of old master paintings, drawings and prints, Sydney, 2003, 93 (illus.). under cat.no.
 24, fig. 24.2

 Greuze the Draftsman, London, 2002, 200 (illus.). figs. 170, 171